 There are total of five (5) palm oil mills and eleven (11) oil palm estates (9 in Malaysia and 2 Inti Estates in Indonesia) under United Plantations Berhad.
-Please be informed that 2 of our existing RSPO certified estates which were formerly known as Ladang Sungei Chawang and Ladang Sungei Erong have been combined and Ladang Charong in 2020.
 Amongst the five palm oil mills, there are four (4) mills in Malaysia (IP Model) whereas one mill in Indonesia (MB Model).

-Our wholely owned refinery, Unitata Berhad sourced CPO and PK from the Malaysian mills under United Plantations Berhad.
+Our subsidiary, Unitata Berhad is a refinery which operates within the vicinity of Jendarata Estate.
 Our Joint Venture (JV) 50:50 refinery, UniFuji sourced CPO from Ulu Bernam Optimill, the state of art palm oil mill which replaced the over 100 years old Ulu Bernam POM.
-Kindly be informed that UniFuji is registered as an individual entity in RSPO membership.
+UniFuji is registered as a separate RSPO membership from UP.

 2.1.1 In which markets do you sell goods with palm oil and palm oil-related products?
-Europe ,China,India,Malaysia DL.2.0 In order to facilitate ease of reporting and transparency, RSPO members operating within the palm oil demand supply chain can now choose to report palm oil and palm oil product volumes on: an aggregate level (as in previous ACOP reporting cycles)
+Europe â°,China,India,Malaysia DL.2.0 In order to facilitate ease of reporting and transparency, RSPO members operating within the palm oil demand supply chain can now choose to report palm oil and palm oil product volumes on: an aggregate level (as in previous ACOP reporting cycles)